yash-tatvic/amplitude-dev-center/docs/data/sources/amazon-s3.md

 1. Navigate to the source’s page, and click the **gear** icon to manage the data source.
 2. Toggle **Status** to active.
 3. Confirm your changes.

+## Troubleshooting

+- Make sure you give access to the correct Amplitude account.
+Use the same data center as your organization.
+For more information, see [Give Amplitude access to your S3 bucket](#give-amplitude-access-to-your-s3-bucket).
+- Amplitude don't support dot characters in bucket names.
+Ensure your bucket names consist of lower-case letters, numbers, and dashes.
+- You can use an existing bucket that you own.
+Update the bucket's policy with the output from the Amplitude wizard to ensure compatibility.